jmfranck/acert.github.io/VirtualBox/Downloads.md

 It was packed, and will unpack trivially with 7-zip on windows.
 For Mac, people have given valuable feedback.

-**If you run into any trouble unpacking,** the first thing you need to do are to check the md5 hashes at every step the script does this automatically for you, but more details are given next.
+**If you run into any trouble unpacking,** the first thing you need to do is to check the md5 hashes at every step the script does this automatically for you, but more details are given next.

 Once you have unpacked,
 see the [VirtualBox]({{ site.url }}/VirtualBox.html) page to complete the installation.